This is a guide to purchasing CBD oil or other CBD products for your cat.

 • We offer third-party lab testing for every single batch of our oil, tied to a QR code on every product we sell.

-• We offer a robust full-spectrum CBD oil made just for pets.
+• We offer a robust full-spectrum CBD oil made just for cats.

 • Our products contain no harmful additives like artificial flavors or sweeteners that can be toxic to pets.